riosarah/AiKita/docs/RiskMitigation.md

 - **Backup & Recovery:**
     Routine backups and a disaster recovery plan are in place to ensure data integrity and availability.

+## Long-Term Support and Maintenance

+### Maintenance Strategy

+- **Ongoing Updates:**
+    Commitment to periodic software updates that include new features, performance enhancements, and security patches.
+- **Customer Support:**
+    Establish a dedicated support team to address user queries, bug reports, and feature requests promptly.
+- **Documentation & Training:**
+    Maintain detailed technical documentation and user guides to facilitate onboarding and reduce downtime.
+- **Community Engagement:**
+    Encourage user feedback and foster a community for continuous improvement.
+- **Scalability Planning:**
+    Design the system to be easily upgradable to handle increased user numbers and data volumes as the customer base grows.

 [Back to Main README](../README.md)